COVID-19 **** NEWS **** Symposium postponed to 2021

 IOC president Dr. Thomas Bach said: “Building on Olympic Agenda 2020 and developed in close cooperation with many stakeholders and partners, the IOC Sustainability Strategy will fundamentally shape the working practices of the IOC, the Olympic Games and the Olympic Movement.
 From the design and construction of sport facilities and the way we manage resources, to valuing the natural environment and health and well-being of our people, all of our decisions will be informed by the sustainability principles that are highlighted here.”

-Following this call for action, we would like to invite you to Tokyo for the 10th International Sport Business Symposium, organised by Prof. Holger Preuss (Johannes Gutenberg University Mainz) in cooperation with Prof. Dr. Satoshi Shimizu and Associate Prof. Yoshio Takahashi (University of Tsukuba, Tokyo).
+Following this call for action, we would like to invite you to Tokyo for the 10th International Sport Business Symposium, organised by Prof. Holger Preuss (Johannes Gutenberg University Mainz) in cooperation with Prof. Dr. Hisashi Sanada and Associate Prof. Yoshio Takahashi (University of Tsukuba, Tokyo) supported by TIAS.

 The Symposium Spirit